data-forge/data-forge-ts/docs/guide.md

 	var arrayOfPairs = df.toPairs();

-A new data-frame can also be created from the values *between* a pair of indicies:
+A new dataframe can also be created from the values *between* a pair of indicies:

 	var startIndex = ... // Starting row index to include in subset. var endIndex = ... // Ending row index to include in subset.